kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: [FIXME]
+For this section, your instructor is: Kevin Gallagher, and your TA is Julio Nunez.

 The repository should contain: